ycpcs/cs481-fall2018-101/assign/assign04.md

 # Submitting

-Email your model to your instructors.
+Email your model to your instructor[s].